mcnees/GRUMPS/README.md

 # GRUMPS
 GRUMPS: General Relativity Using Multiple Processors and Symmetries

-A _Mathematica_ package for coordinate basis calculations of tensors that show up in general relativity and other gravitational theories.
-Calculations are performed in parallel across all available processors, and make use of symmetries to reduce the number of computations.
+GRUMPS is a [_Mathematica_](http://wolfram.com) package for coordinate basis calculations of curvature tensors and related objects that show up in general relativity and other gravitational theories.

-GRUMPS is a [_Mathematica_](http://wolfram.com) package for coordinate basis calculations of curvature tensors and related objects.
 It is designed to be fast and easy to use.
 Most modern CPUs are multi-core, meaning _Mathematica_ can run multiple kernels simultaneously.
 GRUMPS takes advantage of this by distributing calculations and simplifications across all available kernels.

 GRUMPS is meant to be used as a scratchpad for quick calculations.
 It is not intended to take the place of more advanced systems.
 If you are using _Mathematica_ for complicated tensor calculations I strongly recommend the [xAct suite of packages.](http://xact.es/index.html) They have a bit of a learning curve, but they define the state-of-the-art in tensor computer algebra.